-Annex I - Information provided pursuant to Article 149-duodecies of the Consob Issuer Regulation
+Annex I - Information provided pursuant to Art.
+149-duodecies of the Consob Issuer Regulation

-The schedule below has been prepared in accordance with article 149-duodecies of the Consob Issuer Regulation and shows the amounts paid in 2014 for auditing and other services provided by the independent auditing firm and entities that are a part of this firm's network.
+The schedule below has been prepared in accordance with Art.
+149-duodecies of the Consob Issuer Regulation and shows the amounts paid in 2015 for the auditing services.